jeffdaniel30/modals_intro/README.md

 ## Setup

-Starter code has been provided for you with all the files linked together and the jQuery library.
+Starter code has been provided for you with all the files linked together.

-1. `git pull upstream master`
-2. Navigate to the `morning_exercise/modal_practice` folder for today.
-3. Open the `index.html`, `style.css` and `app.js` in atom to follow along and create a modal.
+1. Open the `index.html`, `style.css` and `app.js` in VScode to follow along and create a modal.
-4. Open the `index.html` in your browser.
+2. Open the `index.html` in your browser.

 ## Exercise